uploadcare/uploadcare-loader/README.md

 which will result in cache miss in different environment; so we need to make path relative again.
 So `resourcePathDivider` is used to split relative path part from absolute part of the path. default is `app`, you will probably need `src` or something.

-##### `uploadcareCDN`
-CDN provider. you could read more [here](https://uploadcare.com/documentation/cdn/).
-Default is `ucarecdn.com`;

-valid values:

-`c7.ucarecdn.com` for CDN77

-`kx.ucarecdn.com` for KeyCDN

-`cfr.ucarecdn.com` for Amazon CloudFront

-if guys from Uploadcare came up with new providers you should be able to just toss it in.

 ## Awesome part